Frequently asked questions

 Following your appointment as an external examiner, you should expect to receive:

-- a contract for services, which you are asked to sign, which identifies your responsibilities as an external examiner (and for subject standards examiners the initial range of courses/modules for which you have responsibility)
+- a contract for services that you are asked to sign, which identifies your responsibilities as an external examiner (and for subject standards examiners the initial range of courses/modules for which you have responsibility).

-- for subject standards examiners, induction arranged by the school to the relevant courses, modules, course-specific regulations, and staff
+- for subject standards examiners, a remote induction arranged by the Academic Quality Department (AQD) and a seperate training session run by the school to the relevant courses, modules, course-specific regulations and staff.

-- awards examiner induction is via the Board and sub-committee meetings, where they overlap with existing and previous awards examiners before taking on the auditing responsibility
+- for awards examiners, induction is via the Board and sub-committee meetings, where they overlap with existing and previous awards examiners before taking on the auditing responsibility.

-Both.
-As a subject standards examiner you are asked to confirm the academic standards of modules, including specific judgements as to whether assessments and marking standards are or are not appropriate.
-You also provide advice, primarily via Performance Enhancement meetings and your annual report, on ways of enhancing the quality of modules, courses, and student performance.
+As a subject standards examiner, you are asked to confirm the academic standards of modules, including specific judgements as to whether assessments and marking standards are or aren't appropriate.
+You also provide advice on ways of enhancing the quality of modules, courses and student performance.
 As an awards examiner, you are asked to make judgements as to whether students have met the required criteria for awards, but you also monitor and advise upon academic standards and assessment policy.

 No. Your role is to confirm that students have been assessed fairly and that the range of marks across all students who submitted assessments for the module fairly reflect the standards of those students' performance.
 You will have regard to standards elsewhere in UK Higher Education, or be able to advise where you believe that this is not the case, which will result in internal re-marking.
 However, if you disagree with the overall marking standard we ask you to indicate the aspects of concern, which could, for instance, be students in a particular mark range.

 Not necessarily.
 There is no provision in the Academic Regulations to supply evidence of second marking in the sample that is provided to you, and practices vary across schools.